-We can repeat start procedure for >Max Events" times.
-When the number of events ecceeded the number of Max.Events, There will be a text in the Nav box \MAX.EV."
+We can repeat start procedure for "Max Events" times.
+When the number of evnets ecceeded the number of Max.Events, there will be a title in the Nav box "MAX.PEV".

 6.8.8 Hardware

 There are five sub-items in the hardware menu: